-Talk to a local angler, and they will share that fall is when surf fishing really heats up on Hatteras Island, particularly in the peak weeks of October when the fattened red drum return, and finger mullet run along the coast.
-Flounder, puppy drum, sea mullets, spots, croakers, black drum, and an occasional sheepshead round out some of the fish that can be found in the surf, throughout the season.
+Talk to a local angler, and they will share that fall is prime surf fishing season on Hatteras Island, especially in the peak weeks of October.
+This is when fattened red drum return and finger mullet run along the coast.
+You can also find flounder, puppy drum, sea mullets, spots, croakers, black drum, and an occasional sheepshead throughout the fall fishing season.

-In the summer months, be on the lookout for prized cobias, amberjacks, pompano, and tasty spanish mackerels, which can be found off these remarkable East Cast beaches all summer long, particularly in the early morning and late evening along points and inlets.
-You might want to bring, buy or rent a big surf rod during your stay, as some of these species, particularly the coveted red drums and cobias, can weigh between 30 and 100 pounds.
+When casting your line during the summer months, look for prized cobias, amberjacks, pompano, and tasty Spanish mackerels.
+These species can be found off of these remarkable Outer Banks beaches all summer long, particularly in the early morning and late evening along points and inlets.

-If you do land the large one, stop by a tackle shop with a weigh station, and see if your prize catch is eligible for a North Carolina Fishing Citation.
-Each year, the North Carolina Division of Marine Fisheries sponsors an open “tournament” for recreational anglers.
-Fishermen who land or release certain saltwater species of a minimum size in NC's coastal waters are eligible for a citation certificate that commends their catch as extraordinary.
+If you land a large one during your fishing adventure, stop by a local tackle shop with a weigh station to see if your catch is eligible for a North Carolina Fishing Citation.
+The North Carolina Division of Marine Fisheries sponsors an open tournament for recreational anglers every year.
+Those who land or release specific saltwater fish species of a minimum size in the state's coastal waters are eligible for a certificate that classifies their catch as extraordinary.
 The requirements for this citation are simple.